 1.1.1 The scope of this Acceptable Solution is restricted to risk group SM.
-This covers buildings or parts of buildings where people sleep where some form of care or detention is provided.
+This covers buildings or parts of buildings where people sleep.
 This will include the following provided they are no more than 20 storeys high (from ground level):